pawanit17/aws-solution-architect-associate/README.md

   -  Visualize AWS costs and usage over time
   -  Reports that analyze cost and usage data.

+# 30 Whitepapers and Architectures - AWS CSAA
+- Use auto-scaling groups
+- Test systems at production scale
+- Automate
+- Drive architectures using data
+- Well Architected Framework
+  - Operational Excellence
+  - Security
+  - Reliability
+  - Performance Efficiency
+  - Cost Optimization
+  - Sustainability
+- Well-architected tool helps in evaluating to what extent we are confirming to the above framework.
+- Trusted Advisor
+  - AWS Trusted Advisor provides recommendations that help you follow AWS best practices.
+It evaluates your account by using checks.
+These checks identify ways to optimize your AWS infrastructure, improve security and performance, reduce costs, and monitor service quotas.
+  - Cost Optimization, Performane, Security, Fault Tolerance, Service Limits.
+  - Business and Enterprise support plans - API access for example.
+Otherwise, just Core checks listed above.
+  - Weekly notifications are also possible.

 # Learn
 - Reserved instances cost effective?